CorridorVLA: Explicit Spatial Constraints for Generative Action Heads via Sparse Anchors: Method

 \subsection{Aligning Action Supervision with Spatial Variability}

-In manipulation, the commanded action and the realized spatial displacement can differ due to actuation biases and intermittent contacts.
+In manipulation, the commanded action $\mathbf{a}_t$ and the realized spatial displacement $\Delta\mathbf{p}_t$ can differ due to actuation biases and intermittent contacts.
 To make supervision better reflect the physical effect of control, we extend the action target with an explicit displacement term.
-Concretely, for each step in an action chunk, we augment the action vector with the corresponding end-effector $\Delta$-position, and denote the resulting extended action as $\tilde{\mathbf{A}}_t \triangleq [\mathbf{a}_t;\Delta\mathbf{p}_t]$.
+Concretely, for each step in an action chunk, we augment the action vector with the corresponding end-effector $\Delta$-position, and denote the resulting extended action as ${\mathbf{ap}}_t \triangleq [\mathbf{a}_t,\Delta\mathbf{p}_t]$.
+We stack the extended actions over a length-$T$ chunk as ${\mathbf{A}}=[{\mathbf{ap}}_{t+1},\ldots,{\mathbf{ap}}_{t+T}]^\top$.
 We refer to this output design as \emph{extra-A}.
 Beyond providing an additional physically grounded training signal, \emph{extra-A} also aligns the action-head supervision with the backbone-predicted sparse anchors in Sec.~\ref{subsec:prediction_setting}, enabling the two components to share a common spatial quantity.

 We further combine sparse-anchor prediction with \emph{extra-A} in a merged variant (\emph{merge} in Table~\ref{tab:exp2}).
 Empirically, this combination yields consistent gains, suggesting that explicitly coupling backbone-predicted spatial cues with action-generation supervision is a practical direction for improving generative VLA policies.